-Policies and Action Steps Timeframe Responsible Party(s) 3.
-Develop meeting policies that foster openness, mutual respect, inclusiveness and consensus among participants, and produce positive results.
-S • 0 Policy 2: Work with the City to develop a neighborhood gathering place.
-Actions: Timeframe MNA City Other Other 1.
-Sponsor events that bring neighbors together in a social setting.
-S • 0 2.
-Encourage residents to organize block parties and other neighbor to neighbor activities.
+Policies and Action Steps Timeframe Responsible Party(s) onsible Party(s) Sponsor events that bring neighbors together in a social setting.
+S • 0 Encourage residents to organize block parties and other neighbor to neighbor activities.
 S • 0 3.
 Encourage use of the new Marylhurst Park as a gathering place.
 S • 0